1889-1964::The W. A. Jameson Coffee Company

 Photo Clip: (tbd)

-The W.A.
-Jameson building on Broughton Street was designed to ease the flow of business and protect the company's inventory.
+The Jameson warehouse was designed to facilitate the smooth flow of business and to protect the company's inventory.
 Hot water heating was piped throughout, keeping teas and coffees dry.
-William's brother Robert, employed by Victoria's leading electrical contractor, Hinton Electric, installed a freight elevator with a 3,500 lb lifting capacity designed to connect the building's activities on all three floors.
-The company's administrative offices shared the first floor with its official Tasting Room and storage for its manufactured goods.
+William's brother, Robert, now employed by Victoria's leading electrical contractor, Hinton Electric, installed a freight elevator with a 3,500-pound lifting capacity, connecting the building's activities on all three floors.
+On the first floor, the company's administrative offices shared space with its official Tasting Room and storage facilities for manufactured goods.
 The second floor stored all the raw materials used to manufacture and package Jameson brand products.
 The third floor was where all the action took place.
-It housed the company's commercial coffee mixers and two cutting-edge coffee bean roasters with a capacity to turn out 800 lbs of roasted coffee per hour.
-Coffee grinders with an output of 1,000 lbs per hour made it an impressive setup, even by today's standards.
-It was a successful local business that Victorians were proud of.
+It housed the company's commercial coffee mixers, as well as two cutting-edge coffee bean roasters that produced 800 pounds of roasted coffee per hour.
+Coffee grinders with an output of 1,000 pounds per hour made it an impressive setup, even by today's standards.
+It was a successful local business that made Victorians proud.

 "1912::The W.A.
 Jameson Company Stand at Victoria's Fall Agricultural Fair"